UNSW-codeRs/git-with-it/README.md

 - Fonti Kar:  Fonti is a postdoctoral research associate in the Falster Lab at University of New South Wales.
 Her research interests span broadly from behavioural ecology, quantitative research methods, phenotypic plasticity and life history evolution.
 She is an biologist at heart but is currently working as an R package developer.

+Recordings for this workshop are found here: https://bit.ly/3mwsV07